erictaelee/erictaelee/README.md

 ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-English is my second language, Ruby is my first.
 I've began my coding journey in 2021.
 It sure is a tough one, but worth it.
+Ruby and Javascript :computer:

 - ⚡ Check out my first capstone project presentation.
 Swole Squad is a fitness app that helps you build muscles tailored to your body type. https://www.youtube.com/watch?v=_1E9Irqnm9k&t=2227s